Wilbraham & Monson Academy has four dormitories for its boarding students.

 Wilbraham & Monson Academy has four dormitories for its boarding students:

-- LaBrecque House is the newest dorm on campus and has six student rooms, two faculty apartments, a common living room, kitchen and a classroom.
+- LaBrecque House is a Middle School dorm and also the newest dorm on campus.
+It has six student rooms, two faculty apartments, a common living room, kitchen and a classroom.

 - Rich Hall: Students have the opportunity to live on three floors of iconic Rich Hall.
 This all-male dormitory features a common room on each floor with couches, warm wall tones and lots of room for studying and relaxing.
 All bedrooms have at least one window, light wooden floors, white walls and large desks — perfect for studying, learning and exploring.